To Pick or not to Pick?

 The PIMA Formation

-A good way to familiarise yourself with the pima formation is to just practise saying the names of your fingers while plucking the open strings of your guitar.
+A good way to familiarise yourself with the pima formation is to just practice saying the names of your fingers while plucking the open strings of your guitar.

 - Use your thumb to pluck the 6th string- this is p.